Kitty Foyle (film): Plot

 Wyn finally breaks down, finds Kitty in New York City, and proposes to her, presenting her with a family heirloom ring.
 She agrees to marry him on the condition that they not live in Philadelphia.
 When he introduces her to his family, she gets a chilly reception.
 She also learns that Wyn would be disinherited if he does not remain in Philadelphia and work in the family banking business.
 Though Wyn is willing to give up his inheritance, she decides that he is not strong enough to deal with poverty.
 She walks out, and they are divorced.

 Kitty returns to New York City, where she takes up with Mark again, but she soon discovers that she is pregnant with Wyn's child.
 Wyn arranges to meet her, raising her hopes for a reconciliation, but they are dashed when she sees a newspaper announcement of Wyn's engagement to someone of his own social standing.
 She leaves without seeing him and receives a further blow when their baby dies at birth.

 Five years later, Kitty reluctantly agrees to open a Philadelphia branch store for her friend Delphine.
 By chance, she waits on Wyn's wife and meets their son.
 Kitty takes the opportunity to entrust the secret return of the family heirloom ring to the boy, prompting Wyn to visit and woo her one final time.
 The film returns to the dilemma Kitty faced at its beginning.
 When she decides to marry Mark rather than Wyn, her life takes a new and more promising course.

 Production

 Katharine Hepburn, who starred opposite Rogers (but was frequently at odds with her) in Stage Door, was offered the title role but turned it down.

 The film was adapted from Christopher Morley's novel by Dalton Trumbo and Donald Ogden Stewart.
 It was directed by Sam Wood.

+Release

+Kitty Foyle was released theatrically in the United States on December 27, 1940.

+Home media

+Warner Bros.
+Home Entertainment released the film on DVD on January 31, 2006.

 Reception

+Box office

 Kitty Foyle was RKO's top film for 1940, grossing $1,710,000 domestically and $675,000 foreign, and earning a profit of $869,000.